Katherine Johnson: Career

 Author Margot Lee Shetterly stated, "So the astronaut who became a hero, looked to this black woman in the still-segregated South at the time as one of the key parts of making sure his mission would be a success."
-She added that, in a time where computing was "women's work" and engineering was left to men, "it really does have to do with us over the course of time sort of not valuing that work that was done by women, however necessary, as much as we might.
+She added that, in a time when computing was "women's work" and engineering was left to men, "it really does have to do with us over the course of time sort of not valuing that work that was done by women, however necessary, as much as we might.
 And it has taken history to get a perspective on that."

 Johnson later worked directly with digital computers.
 Her ability and reputation for accuracy helped to establish confidence in the new technology.
 In 1961, her work helped to ensure that Alan Shepard's Freedom 7 Mercury capsule would be found quickly after landing, using the accurate trajectory that had been established.

 She also helped to calculate the trajectory for the 1969 Apollo 11 flight to the Moon.
 During the Moon landing, Johnson was at a meeting in the Pocono Mountains.
 She and a few others crowded around a small television screen watching the first steps on the Moon.
 In 1970, Johnson worked on the Apollo 13 Moon mission.
 When the mission was aborted, her work on backup procedures and charts helped set a safe path for the crew's return to Earth, creating a one-star observation system that would allow astronauts to determine their location with accuracy.
 In a 2010 interview, Johnson recalled, "Everybody was concerned about them getting there.
 We were concerned about them getting back."
-Later in her career, Johnson worked on the Space Shuttle program, the Earth Resources Satellite, and on plans for a mission to Mars.
+Later in her career, Johnson worked on the Space Shuttle program, the Earth Resources Satellite, and on plans for a human mission to Mars.

 Johnson spent her later years encouraging students to enter the fields of science, technology, engineering, and mathematics (STEM).

 Personal life and death

 Katherine and James Francis Goble had three daughters.
 The family lived in Newport News, Virginia, from 1953.
 James died of an inoperable brain tumor in 1956 and, three years later, Katherine married James A. "Jim" Johnson, a United States Army officer and veteran of the Korean War; the pair were married for 60 years until his death in March 2019 at the age of 93.
 Johnson, who had six grandchildren and 11 great-grandchildren, lived in Hampton, Virginia.
 She encouraged her grandchildren and students to pursue careers in science and technology.

 She was a member of Carver Memorial Presbyterian Church for 50 years, where she sang as part of the choir.
-She was also a member of the Alpha Kappa Alpha Sorority.

 Johnson died at a retirement home in Newport News on February 24, 2020, at age 101.
 Following her death, Jim Bridenstine, NASA's administrator, described her as "an American hero" and stated that "her pioneering legacy will never be forgotten."